 - Knocking.
 A knocking or creaking noise that wasn’t there before may be an issue with the following components: pedal, axle or belts.
 Tighten the pedals and arms, replace the axle, and tighten or replace the belt as necessary.

 - Squeaking.
-A key indicator that there’s issues with lubrication is squeaking.
+A key indicator that there are issues with lubrication is squeaking.
 If there’s squeaking from your cross trainer, you’ll want to lubricate all of the pivot points.
 This is done by removing the cover over the handles and pedal arms.
 Grease the components using the grease supplied with the elliptical.
 You can also purchase additional lubricant as necessary.

 - Incorrect speed.
 When the console is displaying an incorrect speed, the key issue could be the wiring, console or the reed switch.
 Be sure to unplug your machine and locate the reed switch.
 You may need to adjust the switch to ensure that it’s close enough to the magnet to detect the speed.
 You may also have an issue with the console, which may require replacement.